JBildstein/SpiderEye/README.md

 I believe this is a Visual Studio bug and can be safely ignored by selecting "Continue debugging" or "Continue debugging (don't ask again)".

 **Visual Studio for Mac:** Same as with Visual Studio on Windows but you may get an error that .Net Core Desktop projects cannot be run on macOS.
-Just right click on the Windows specific projects (in Examples/Simple, Examples/SPA and Playground) and select "Unload".
+Just right click on the Windows specific projects and select "Unload".

-**Visual Studio Code:** Open the base folder (i.e. where the sln file lies), select which project you want to run in the Debug pane and hit start.
+**Visual Studio Code:** Open the base folder (i.e. where the SpiderEye.sln file lies), select which project you want to run in the Debug pane and hit start.
 The launch/tasks.json is set up in a way that starts the project matching your current platform.
 Make sure that you have the C# extension installed before running.

 **Console:** Simply go into the folder that matches your platform, e.g. Examples/Simple/App.Linux and call `dotnet run`